SparkPost/support-docs/articles/integrations/using-templates-sparkpost-wordpress.md

 * from - the email address of the sender (e.g. Rick Sanchez <rick.sanchez@DimensionC-137.com>)
 * reply_to - the email address to use when users reply to your email

-To use these variables in your templates, you'll have to use our [Templates API](https://developers.sparkpost.com/api/#/reference/templates) or use [UI](https://app.sparkpost.com).
+To use these variables in your templates, you'll have to use our [Templates API](https://developers.sparkpost.com/api/#/reference/templates) or use our [UI](https://app.sparkpost.com).
 When you create or update your template, you can supply a payload that looks like this:

 ```json
 {